DigitalCrafting/eregold/05-microservices-plus-kafka-transactions-system/README.md

   - Transactions
     - Transactions Service
       - microservice handling transactions related operations
+      - produces message to Kafka Broker when transaction verification is necessary
     - Transaction Verification Service
       - microservice handling transaction verification, and balance update
+      - consumes message from Kafka Broker and verifies the transaction
       - **Important!** This service connects directly to 2 databases simply because I wanted to have an example on how to connect to multiple databases from one service
     - Transactions DB
       - contains transactions related tables